arturopie/bookshelf/INSTRUCTIONS.md

 Elaborate on your learnings here in `INSTRUCTIONS.md`

+* Key Learning: You can useContext indirectly from regular functions (non hooks), by creating a hook with a useCallback that returns the original function.
+The hook can access the context, so it will be available to the regular function

 ## Background

 Once we've got all our server cache state inside `react-query`, there's not a